PAST INTERNATIONAL EVENTS

 Despite Britain having held its own British Championships since 1894 it wasn't until 1930 that the first major competition between nations was held.

 In 1930 the first European Championship took place in Anvers, Belgium (there are some suggestions that this was not official and that the first "official" Championship took place in Stuttgart, Germany in 1936 - records of Britain's involvement in major Championships can only be found from 1936 onwards).
 The first World Championships was held in Monza, Italy in 1937.

 Whilst these Championships were in the early days of their being they were stopped suddenly by the outbreak of the Second World War.
 Between 1939 and 1947 there were no World or European Championships.
 On September 11th 1948, they resumed with an event held in Monfalcone, Italy.
 All Championships between 1937 and 1965 were classed as World and European Championships, where the winner was crowned World Champion and European Champion as invariably the winner was from Europe.
 The first none European to win a World title was, in fact, Mervyn Wybrott from New Zealand, who won the 20000 metres in Wetteren, Belgium in 1960.
 Not until 1968 would a none European woman win a World title, when Marlene McDonald, again from New Zealand, won the 500 metres knock-out in Montecchio (Vicenza), Italy.
 Siracuse in September 1965 was the last time that the two Championships were combined.

 The first womens World Championships were not held until 1953 at Venice Lido.

-The first World Championship held separately from a European Championship was in April 1966 on the road in Mar del Plata, Argentina, and again this was only for men.
-It was the first World Championships to be held outside of Europe.
+The first time a World Championship was held separately from a European Championship was in April 1966 on the road in Mar del Plata, Argentina, and again this was only for men.
+It was also the first World Championships to be held outside of Europe.